dev079144/the-old-man-and-the-cpp/README.md

 Decoder-only transformer text generator built from scratch with Python and C++, trained on Hemingway's literature.

 ## TODO
-* Consider normalizing symbols ” and ’ -> " and ' in corpus
+* Consider normalizing symbols ” and ’ to " and ' in corpus